Long-time behaviour of generalised Zig-Zag process: Abstract

 \section{Abstract}

-We study the long-time behaviour of an extension of some recent works on bacterial chemotaxis.
-Indeed, we consider a $d$-dimensional piecewise-deterministic Markov process, $d\geq 1$, that models the motion of a bacterium in presence of a chemo-attractant, with parameters depending both on the position and the velocity of the bacterium.
-We show that under some good assumptions on the parameters of the model, the process converges exponentially fast towards its invariant measure.
+We study the long-time behaviour of a class of piecewise-deterministic Markov processes which are an extension of some recent works.
+These $d$-dimensional processes, $d\geq 1$, can especially be used to model the motion of a bacterium in presence of a chemo-attractant, with parameters depending both on the position and the velocity of the bacterium.
+Using the method of Meyn and Tweedie (\cite{MT93a,MT93b}), we show that under some good assumptions on the parameters of the model, such a process converges exponentially fast towards its invariant measure.
+We also establish the existence of exponential moments of the invariant measure using results on semi-regenerative processes.
+The one-dimensional case is studied separately since complementary results can be obtained in that particular case.

 \begin{flushleft} \textbf{MSC Classification 2010:} 60F17, 60J05, 60J25, 60J75. \\ \textbf{Key words:} Piecewise-deterministic Markov process, long time behaviour, chemotaxis model. \end{flushleft}